The Voters of Alabama

 Craig Baab, 71

-Non-profit Lawyer, Montgomery, Alabama
+Nonprofit Lawyer, Montgomery, Alabama

 “All the recent stuff [with Roy Moore] is obviously important, but I don’t even get there.
 I go back to the fact that the chief justice of the state twice disobeyed a court order and then was then was removed from office.
 Twice.
 I don’t care his views on other stuff, but this is someone who seriously sets an example.”